Anew works with women, their partners and families providing the following services:

 Following a crisis pregnancy, women, their partners and family often feel unable to cope with impending parenthood.
 They need help and encouragement with regards to all aspects of parenting and Anew’s parenting classes address this need.

-In 2014 over 3,500 women from the Republic of Ireland travelled to Britain for abortions, according to official figures from the British Department of Health.Negative psychological effects of abortion can be significant in a woman’s life and indeed in that of her partner and family.
+In 2014 over 3,500 women from the Republic of Ireland travelled to Britain for terminations, according to official figures from the British Department of Health.Negative psychological effects of termination can be significant in a woman’s life and indeed in that of her partner and family.
 Given the importance of this matter for women and the significant public health implications resulting from it, it is an important issue upon which to focus attention from a health policy point of view.
-Anew addresses the needs of these women and their family by providing free post abortion counselling support for women, their partners and family.
+Anew addresses the needs of these women and their family by providing free post termination counselling support for women, their partners and family.

 There is currently a housing crisis in Ireland and there is a clear need for accommodation for pregnant women and their babies who are homeless.
 Anew caters for these service users through its Homeless Service in Dublin.
 Anew’s trained staff also offers support and life skills classes to the service users in the Homeless Service.

-All Anew services are free and confidential.
+All of the above Anew services are free and confidential.